Why does my gum hurt years after wisdom tooth removal?

 • Increased pain when chewing.

-Sometimes, as the cyst grows, you may feel pressure in your jaw and indefinable discomfort in the neighboring teeth.
+As the cyst grows, it can also create pressure in your jaw or cause a dull, widespread discomfort in nearby teeth.

-Atypical odontalgia is defined as persistent pain in one or more teeth or extraction sites in the absence of any visible injury or identifiable cause.
-In 83% of cases, it occurs after an oral procedure such as extraction or root canal.
-The area affected seems healthy, which can be confusing for you and your dentist.
+In about 83% of cases, it starts after a dental procedure like a tooth extraction or root canal.
+The affected area often looks perfectly healthy, which can be confusing for both you and your dentist.

 1. Advances in understanding nociception and neuropathic pain https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5808094/